-Otherwise, take into consideration that second-hand photocopiers will also be available for a approximately half of the retail price.
-However, a photocopier’s lifespan is typically five to ten years so don’t invest in kit that’s going to become outdated within six months.
+Also take into consideration that second-hand photocopiers will also be available for a approximately half of the retail price.
+However, a photocopier’s lifespan is typically five to ten years, so don’t invest in kit that’s going to become outdated within six months.

 Note: photocopiers have scan-memory, so if you you’re dealing with sensitive information and decide to sell your copier, be sure to wipe its memory first.